parkerrobbins/parkerrobbins-blog/_posts/2022-05-17-frustrations.md

     However, choosing to disclose an illness is a decision that should not be taken lightly.
-Even if it is not intentional on their parts, it can change how people interact with you, how they view your work, and even whether they think its worth your time to advise you.
+Even if it is not intentional on their parts, it can change how people interact with you, how they view your work, and even whether they think its worth their time to advise you.
 When chronically ill students do choose to disclose an illness, we have decided that the benefits of sharing that information outweigh the risks — we don't want to hear that we should have told you sooner.